ldemestico/stackioassignment/README.md

   It is recommended to separate the yaml file by type to run them.

-  Since I didn't have much time, I couldn't make a good readme file or split the yaml.
+  Since I didn't have much time, I couldn't make a good readme file or split the yaml explaining what everithing do.

   I couldn't try it because I can't use my employer cluster and I don't have time to install one on my computer.
 But it should work.